grommet/grommet/src/js/components/Menu/README.md

 **menu.drop.align**

 The alignment of the drop with respect to the menu button.
-Expects `string`.
+Expects `string | object`.

 Defaults to